Home Probate Page 6

 Article 1

-are formulated according to the Accounting Standard for Business Enterprises – Basic Standards.
+the present Standards are formulated according to the Accounting Standards for Enterprises – Basic Standards.

 Article 2